Mokokchung: History

 Historically, Mokokchung was one of the first Naga Hills sites where the Assam Rifles, led by Britishers, established their outposts (then called stockades) in the later part of the 19th century.
 Much of the town initially grew around this post located in the DC Hill.
 The British administration was then gradually extended eastwards towards the remoter parts of the Naga Hills.

 1994 Mokokchung Massacre

-Also referred to as Ayatai Mokokchung by the citizens of the town.
-The incident took place on 27 December 1994, when forces of the 10th Assam Rifles and the 12th Maratha Light Infantry of the Indian Army raided upon the civilian populace of Mokokchung.
-The incident lasted for about 2 hours and left 89 shops, 48 houses, 17 vehicles and 7 two-wheelers razed to ashes, excluding those destroyed by gunfire and shelling.
+Also referred to as Ayatai Mokokchung by the citizens of the town, the incident took place on 27 December 1994, when forces of the 10th Assam Rifles and the 12th Maratha Light Infantry of the Indian Army raided upon the civilian populace of Mokokchung.
+The incident lasted for about 2 hours and left 89 shops, 48 houses, 17 vehicles and 7 two-wheelers reduced to ashes, excluding those destroyed by gunfire and shelling.
 7 civilians were gunned down, another 5 burned alive including a child, several women raped and more than a dozen gone missing.
 The brutalities of the Assam Rifles have been a driving force for much Naga nationalism.